 Poppy: The poppy became a symbol of the sacrifice of lives in war and represented the hope that none had died in vain.
-The American Legion Auxiliary poppy has continued to bloom for the casualties of wars, its petals of paper bound together for veterans, reminding America each year that the men and women who have served and died for their country deserve to be remembered. (see Poppy Story at end)
+The American Legion Auxiliary poppy has continued to bloom for the casualties of four wars, its petals of paper bound together for veterans, reminding America each year that the men and women who have served and died for their country deserve to be remembered. (see Poppy Story on last page) Poppy Poster Contest: